j-walheim/MistralFinetuning_ConferenceAbstractsGeneDisease/README.md

 3. **Data Volume**:
    - Full dataset: ~190,000 labeled abstracts
-   - This version uses only 20k abstracts to keep fine-tuning costs low.
+   - This version uses only 8,000 abstracts to keep fine-tuning costs low.
 As we refine and extend the functionality, we will eventually utilize the entire dataset of ~190,000 abstracts for more comprehensive training and improved performance.

+4. **Synthetic data**:
+   - OpenTargets provides an extremely rich source of gene-disease associations but no negative examples - this can lead to hallucationations for the fine-tuned model ha
+   - We generated synthetic data which contain either disease information, but not gene information, or general medical research (e.g. diagnostics) without any reference to genes or diseases.

+5. **Final data**:
+   - 8,000 real abstracts with gene-disease associations
+   - 4,000 synthetic abstracts with disease but not gene-association, or neither of the two

 We set up a data pipeline in Dagster.
 The training data were published on Huggingface.
 If you nevertheless want to rerun the pipeline follow these steps: